ombima56/chaikin/README.md

 * To be able to see the animation you need to first add control points.
 You can do this by left-clicking the mouse on the canvas displayed when you run the program.

 * You can add multiple points.
-Once you are done click ENTER button on your keyboard to start the animation.
+Once you are done click ENTER key on your keyboard to start the animation.

 * You should add at least 2 points to get the animation.
 Two points will produce a straight line.
 To get a curve you'll have to add multiple points e.g 3 points at different angles creating an arrow-shaped path.

 * To clear the canvas click the space bar.

+* To exit the program click the ESC key.

 ## Known Issues